The energy within

 Mostafa won his first silver medal in Morocco 2010 and his first gold at the World Championship in New Zealand in 2011.
 In addition, Mostafa has received numerous medals including silver in The Arab Games, Qatar, 2011, and gold in the African Games in Mozambique in 2011.

 Mostafa is currently studying towards an MA in athletics.
-He is married, with one child.
+He is married, with two children.

 Ahmed Abdel Fattah is a member of the sitting volleyball team.
 Ahmed participated in the 2016 Rio Paralympics championship, winning a bronze medal with his team.